 Endogamy features heavily in my family tree.
 From my Quaker and Jewish ancestors, to the big enslavers who formed the American South’s elite, to my ancestors of more modest means who lived in rural areas…cousins married cousins for centuries.
 My Pamunkey ancestors also weren’t averse to marrying cousins to help support and maintain peace.

 In this example, we have Robert and Janie.
 Let’s say that Robert came from the northwest quadrant of Old Ninety-Six while Janie was born in the northeast quadrant of Old Ninety-Six.
 These two share common Williams and Brooks ancestry, which makes them cousins.
-For this example, let’s make them 3rd cousins (e.g. they share common sets of great-great grandparents).
-Robert is a white enslaver who was deeded Janie, a mulatto, from his mother’s estate, sending her from the northeast part of Old Ninety-Six to the northwestern part, where Robert lived.
+For this example, let’s make them 3rd cousins (e.g. they share common sets of great-great-grandparents).
+Robert is a white enslaver who deeded Janie from his mother’s estate, sending her from the northeast part of Old Ninety-Six to the northwestern part, where Robert lived.

 They, in turn, have children, who are now related to 4 endogamous family groups that now cover the entirety of northern Old Ninety-Six.
 Let’s take this one step further.
 Whether white, black, or mulatto, the people in the 4 endogamous groups had, on average, 10 children each.
-And that’s not as far fetched as it sounds.
-My ancestors were a prolific people, regardless of race, ethnicity, religion, or socio-economic status.
-Those 10 kids married, and had 10 children of their own, making 100 children between them in the next generation…who would go onto have 10 children each themselves…and so on and so forth down the generations.
-Their descendants moved about and bought land, or were enslaved, throughout Old Ninety-Six; taking their endogamous mix of DNA with them when they moved, or were taken, to a different part of the region.
+And that’s not as far-fetched as it sounds.
+My ancestors were prolific people, regardless of race, ethnicity, religion, or socio-economic status.
+Those 10 kids married, and had around 10 children of their own, making nearly 100 children between them in the next generation…who would go on to have around 10 children each themselves…and so on and so forth down the generations.
+Their descendants moved about and bought land, or were enslaved, throughout Old Ninety-Six; taking their endogamous mix of DNA with them when they moved or were taken to a different part of the region.

 More often than not, they either married cousins who also moved around in the region, or married into family groups as endogamous as their own.
 In no time at all, relatively speaking, you have an entire region with complex, overlapping, genetic interrelationships.
 In short, they are all cousins.